awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.Oracle.md

 ## Retention schedule<a name="USER_LogAccess.Concepts.Oracle.Retention"></a>

 The Oracle database engine might rotate logs files if they get very large\.
 To retain audit or trace files, download them\.
-Storing the files locally reduces your Amazon RDS storage costs and makes more space available for your data\.
+If you store the files locally, you reduce your Amazon RDS storage costs and make more space available for your data\.

-The following is the retention schedule for Oracle alert logs, audit files, and trace files on Amazon RDS\.
+The following table shows the retention schedule for Oracle alert logs, audit files, and trace files on Amazon RDS\.

 ****